oliviergimenez/R2ucare/README.md

 ## Yet to be done

 1. Stuff to write
-    + add AS and JMV fitting to complete multisite gof test
-    + add function to perform overall test (sum of all components)
-    + add functions to manipulate data as in U-CARE (in R, many of the functions that are proposed in U-CARE tp manipulate the data can be mimicked with R built-in functions.
-For example, recoding states or reversing time.
-However, several functions are still useful and need their own R function like, e.g.: read Headed format, write Headed/mark format, clean data, suppress first encounter, pool / unpool, m-array).
+    + add more functions to manipulate data as in U-CARE (clean data, suppress first encounter, ungroup, ...)
     + write vignette
     + add signed tests
     + allow reading in files with Headed format
     + add gof for mixture of recapture and recoveries (Rachel)
     + add test for heterogeneity (Anita)
     + add verbose with the option to print tables
-    + make readme similar to [stm](https://github.com/bstewart/stm)
+    + add AS and JMV fitting to complete multisite gof test (https://github.com/oliviergimenez/multievent_jags_R; translate in C++ using Rcpp to speed up fitting process)

 2. Debugging
     + check df for test3Gsm